Physio for Musicians

 We know pain and injuries aren’t just uncomfortable for musicians; they can affect your performance, confidence, and ability to keep doing what you love.

-Our performance physiotherapists for musicians understand the unique, repetitive and demanding loads playing instruments can place on the body, and offer a whole-body approach that considers your recovery and livelihood.
+Our physiotherapists understand the unique, repetitive and demanding loads playing instruments can place on the body.
+We are experts in managing musicians, and offer a whole-body approach that considers your recovery and livelihood.

 Physio for musicians Perth

-Physiotherapy for musicians, performers, and music students—because your body’s an instrument too.
+Physiotherapy for musicians, performers, and music students—because your body is an instrument too.

 Musicians we work with: